francisschmaltz/nest-remote-sensor/README.md

 # Nest Remote Sensor Hack

-This app gets the temperature of the remote sensor.
+This app gets the temperature of the remote sensor. *It's a super hacky work around until Nest releases their official API for this.
+It might stop working at any time.*

 This app is built for a PAAS host like Heroku.
 You can run this locally by using `node index.js`